WELLINGTON COLLEGE ENTERPRISES LIMITED

 Some of the College’s systems are provided by third parties with some being hosted by the College and others externally.
 Those hosted internally include certain finance and administrative functions.
 Those hosted externally include the Health & Fitness Club’s and Wellington Real Tennis Club’s website.
 The organisations providing these systems are aware of the requirements of current data protection legislation.

 In certain circumstances, we share personal data (including, where necessary, special category personal data) with third parties in order to further the objectives and interests of WCE and its businesses and to facilitate the efficient operation of WCE and its businesses.
-Examples of the third parties with whom we share personal data Wellington College, Eagle House School, relevant authorities (such as the Local Children Safeguarding Board, DBS, HMRC, DWP, Companies House, the Information Commissioner), the emergency services, those supplying goods and services to WCE or any of its businesses, and the College’s professional advisers.
+Examples of the third parties with whom we share personal data Wellington College, Eagle House School, relevant authorities (such as the Local Children Safeguarding Board, DBS, HMRC, DWP, Companies House, the Information Commissioner), the emergency services, those supplying goods and services to WCE or any of its businesses (such as Sodexo), and the College’s professional advisers and insurers.

 WHY DO WE PROCESS PERSONAL DATA?